occrp/investigativedashboard.org/about.md

 Ethics and Courage.
 She also received three awards from the Independent Journalists’ Association of Serbia in 2011, 2014 and 2016.
 Dragana was a recipient of the Balkan Fellowship for Journalistic Excellence in 2014.
-She has training in data journalism and data visualization, as well as researching corporate structures and obtaining company records from around the world.
+She has training in data journalism and data visualization as well as researching corporate structures and obtaining company records from around the world.
 She received a degree in journalism from the University of Belgrade’s Faculty of Political Sciences.